-The National Council of Chain Restaurants opposes the federal Renewable Fuel Standard mandate to mix corn-based ethanol into the nation’s gasoline supply because diverting corn to fuel unfairly drives up food prices for chain restaurants and their customers.
+After years of protests by NRF's National Council of Chain Restaurants and other opponents, the Environmental Protection Agency has finally agreed to reconsider the volume of corn-based ethanol and other biofuels required to be blended into the nation's gasoline supply under the federal Renewable Fuel Standard program.
+NCCR opposes the program because diverting corn to fuel unfairly drives up food prices for chain restaurants and their customers.

 NCCR has led the chain restaurant industry’s efforts to have the Renewable Fuel Standard repealed, arguing that corn should be used for food rather than fuel.
 NCCR had repeatedly taken executives and franchise owners from member companies to Capitol Hill to testify before Congress, and has formed a coalition with restaurant companies.
-The coalition’s Feed Food Fairness: Take RFS Off the Menu campaign is aimed at passage of the Renewable Fuel Standard Reform Act, sponsored by House Judiciary Committee Chairman Robert Goodlatte, R-Va., and the Corn Ethanol Mandate Elimination Act sponsored by Senators Dianne Feinstein, D-Calif., and Pat Toomey, R-Pa.
+The coalition’s Feed Food Fairness: Take RFS Off the Menu campaign is aimed at passage of legislation to overturn or roll back the program.

 The National Council of Chain Restaurants, a division of the National Retail Federation, is the leading organization exclusively representing chain restaurant companies.
 For more than 40 years, NCCR has worked to advance sound public policy that serves restaurant businesses and the millions of people they employ.